-24.3.1.2 Other Assessment Tasks
+23.3.1.2 Other Assessment Tasks

-- Students must not copy any document, audio-visual material, computer-based material or artistic piece from another source except in accordance with the conventions of the field of study. - Students must not use another person's work and pass it off as their own. - In cases where the assessment task is intended to be individual work not group work, students must not prepare an assignment collaboratively and then submit work that is substantially the same as another student's assessment. - Students must not ask another person to produce an assessable item for them. - In cases where assessment tasks is done using virtual technology, students are to log in at the appointed time and without distraction.
+- Students must not copy any document, audio-visual material, computer-based material or artistic piece from another source except in accordance with the conventions of the field of study. - Students must not use another person's work and pass it off as their own. - In cases where the assessment task is intended to be individual work not group work, students must not prepare an assignment collaboratively and then submit work that is substantially the same as another student's assessment. - Students must not ask another person to produce an assessable item for them.

-24.3.2 Victory Institute Responsibilities
+23.3.2 Victory Institute Responsibilities

-24.3.2.1 Procedural Fairness
+23.3.2.1 Procedural Fairness